How to Get Booked for Speaking Using Your Website

 To build your SEO as a public speaker, you can also:

-• Link your website to your SpeakerHub profile (and keeping that profile complete and current)
+• Link your website to your SpeakerHub profile (and keep that profile complete and current)

 • Link your LinkedIn profile, especially if you hold a “Top Voice” designation in your topic area